lanaaab/IOT_Voice_Activation/README.md

 * Get the current color and brightness status.
 * Emergency feature: Send a SMS to a realtive, Blink red light and play loud sound to alert people around me.
 * Scheduale a time for the light to turn on and off daily.
-* Turn off the light in X minutes via voice command
+* Turn off the light in X minutes via voice command.
 * Choose a default color to turn the light on via an emergemcy button, and when schedualling a time to turn on.

 ## Folder description: